AckerApple/mega-aide/ENHANCEMENTS.md

 <a id="-ledblinky-dance-lights-to-music"></a>
 ## 🚦 🕺 LEDBlinky dance lights to music

-Documentation tailored for [EHA](https://extremehomearcades.com/home.aspx) but fairly applicable to anyone using LEDBlinky and wanting to have lights dance with the sound of music
+Documentation tailored for [EHA](https://extremehomearcades.com/home.aspx) owners using the Omega software but most steps are fairly applicable to anyone using LEDBlinky and wanting to have lights dance with the sound of music

 🧠 **Recommended knowledge**
 - Should know way around LEDBlinky apps